Nevada Online Sports Betting – Where and How to Play, Sportsbook Info

 How do I deposit money on a Nevada sports betting app?

 To deposit money on a Nevada sports betting app, you must visit the sportsbook related to the app on which you’d like to deposit.
-If you do not wish to enter a casino, your other option is William Hill, an app that accepts deposits at kiosks located around the Las Vegas strip and across Nevada.
+This is different than other states, most of which allow mobile deposits.

 Is DFS legal in Nevada?
 Will we see any hybrid games offered in the near future?